stonepros/stone/doc/stoneadm/operations.rst

 CEPHADM_CHECK_CEPH_RELEASE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Under normal operations, the Ceph cluster runs daemons under the same ceph
+Under normal operations, the Stone cluster runs daemons under the same ceph
-release (that is, the Ceph cluster runs all daemons under (for example)
+release (that is, the Stone cluster runs all daemons under (for example)
 Octopus).
 This check determines the active release for each daemon, and
 reports any anomalies as a healthcheck. *This check is bypassed if an upgrade
 process is active within the cluster.*